Immanuel Kant: Kant's critical project

-An analytic proposition is true by nature of strictly conceptual relations.
-All analytic propositions are a priori (it is analytically true that no analytic proposition could be a posteriori).
-By contrast, a synthetic proposition is one the content of which includes something new.
+An analytic judgement is true by nature of strictly conceptual relations.
+All analytic judgements are a priori since basing an analytic judgement on experience would be absurd.
+By contrast, a synthetic judgement is one whose content includes something new—something not already contained in the subject concept.
 The truth or falsehood of a synthetic statement depends upon something more than what is contained in its concepts.
-The most obvious form of synthetic proposition is a simple empirical observation.
+The most obvious form of synthetic judgement is a simple empirical observation.